Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/cholesky_inverse.rst

            MATRIX_MULTIPLY_TRAITS;
    };

-The configuration class is supplied to the **xf::solver::choleskyInverse** function as a template paramter as follows.
+The configuration class is supplied to the **xf::solver::choleskyInverse** function as a template parameter as follows.
 The sub-functions are executed sequentially: Cholesky, back substitution, and matrix multiply.
 The implementation selected for these sub-functions determines the resource utilization and function throughput/latency of the Inverse function.

 .. code::